Chamepp/Chamepp/README.md

 My current focus: Integrating AI into Swift’s documentation tooling, using embeddings and large language models to **make docs smarter, searchable, and self-generating**.

-> “The best software engineers are not those who build the most, but those who remove the most friction.” – Unknown
+The best software engineers are not those who build the most, but those who remove the most friction.

 But my true focus goes beyond tools and code.